 - Never give out personal information: Never reveal personal information about yourself or your organization.
 Additionally, never reuse usernames or avatars that may connect your dark web accounts with online services you use elsewhere.

-The Bottom Line on the Dark Web for OSINT Analysts
+The Bottom Line on the Dark Web

 The dark web represents a valuable, but often overlooked, source of open-source intelligence.
 Today’s security teams need to be aware of the risks that lurk in this corner of the internet.
-That will go a long way towards keeping your people, customers, and property safe.
+That will go a long way toward keeping your people, customers, and property safe.